-Staying in the UK on a visa after a separation or divorce
+Staying in the UK on a visa without your partner

 You and your partner both need to tell the Home Office that you’re separating or divorcing.
 Visa applications you make in the future could be affected if you don’t.